He'll go back to being adorable once he's through eating you.

 Lampshaded in a later book when someone realizes that Otto does this deliberately to blend in.

 Little fussy Otto, in his red-lined black opera cloak with pockets for all his gear, his shiny black shoes, his carefully cut widow’s peak and, not least, his ridiculous accent that grew thicker or thinner depending on whom he was talking to, did not look like a threat.
 He looked funny, a joke, a music-hall vampire.
 It had never previously occurred to Vimes that, just possibly, the joke was on other people.

 Pepe from Unseen Academicals seems like a goofy, Camp Gay fashion designer, but that's only when he's on the job.
 Off the clock, he's a hard-drinking, wise-cracking, street-smart fellow who's a veteran of the mean streets of Ankh-Morpork.
-What plants him firmly in this trope is a scene at the end of the book where Pepe corners street thug Andy Shank in a dark alley and stabs him in the face as a warning to leave Trev Likely and his friends alone.
+What plants him firmly in this trope is a scene at the end of the book where Pepe corners street thug Andy Shank in a dark alley and carves out an eye as a warning to leave Trev Likely and his friends alone.

 Albert Campion, protagonist of most of Margery Allingham's books.
 He might act like a silly ass, natter on about his mouse's birthday, and compulsively make jokes, but you should never underestimate his mental or physical capabilities.
 Ever.

 Also, Alastair Barber from "Mystery Mile" who appears to be an embarrassingly-talkative bore who has a penchant for throwing food at acquaintances, is actually the Big Bad who runs a criminal network that is feared across continents.